ImaginativeShohag/Why-Not-Image-Carousel/README.md

 list.add(
     new CarouselItem(
         R.drawable.image_1,
-        "Photo by Aaron Wu on Unsplash"
+        "Photo by Kimiya Oveisi on Unsplash"
     )
 );